World War I: Conscription

 Conscription was common in most European countries, but was controversial in English-speaking countries.
 It was especially unpopular among minority ethnicities, especially the Irish Catholics in Ireland, Australia, and the French Catholics in Canada.

-In the US, conscription began in 1917 and was generally well-received, with a few pockets of opposition in isolated rural areas.
+In the US, conscription began in 1917; while the country avoided the outright draft riots that occurred during the Civil War, and was able to splinter opposition through heavy pressure and sometimes outright repression, resistance was nonetheless considerable, particularly in rural areas and in the South.
 The administration decided to rely primarily on conscription, rather than voluntary enlistment, to raise military manpower after only 73,000 volunteers enlisted out of the initial 1 million target in the first six weeks of war.

 Military attachés and war correspondents

 Military and civilian observers from every major power closely followed the course of the war.
 Many were able to report on events from a perspective somewhat akin to modern "embedded" positions within the opposing land and naval forces.

 Economic effects

 Macro- and micro-economic consequences devolved from the war.
 Families were altered by the departure of many men.
 With the death or absence of the primary wage earner, women were forced into the workforce in unprecedented numbers.
-At the same time, the industry needed to replace the lost labourers sent to war.
-This aided the struggle for voting rights for women.
+At the same time, industry needed to replace lost labourers sent to war.
+The movement of women into industry and traditionally male labour ultimately aided the struggle for voting rights for women.